P/O Keona Holley

 Officer Keona Holley, who was shot twice in the head, once in the leg and once in the hand, is in critical but stable condition.

-Shaw, 32, was awaiting trial in Baltimore County for a March 2020 arrest for being a felon in possession of a firearm, The Sun reported, citing courts records.
+Shaw, 32, was awaiting trial in Baltimore County for a March 2020 arrest for being a felon in possession of a firearm, The Sun reported, citing court records.
 He reportedly had a previous conviction for armed robbery and assault from a 2006 case.

 Knox, 31, was convicted of three armed robberies in 2006, when he was 16 and sentenced to 15 years in prison.